percona/percona-postgresql-operator/README.md

 * **Backup to S3**

     Store your backups in Amazon S3 or any object storage system that supports the S3 protocol.
-The PostgreSQL Operator can backup, restore, and create new clusters from these backups.
+The Operator can backup, restore, and create new clusters from these backups.

 * **Multi-Namespace Support**